Dear Averett Faculty:

 Mission: The library advances the curriculum, research, and reading interests of Averett students with scholarly and professional sources, reference consultations, and instruction.

 Goal 1.
-Library resources support reading and student research.
-(And faculty research, within limits of the budget!)
+Library resources support reading and research.

 Goal 2.
 Library resources are accessible and convenient to use.

 Goal 3.
 Students discover, evaluate and cite credible sources.
 Averett graduates are able to:

 ✓discover and retrieve reliable information from a variety of sources;